 Halcion is approved to be taken only for very short courses of treatment for insomnia.
 The FDA label for Halcion (triazolam) cautions it should only be taken for 7-10 days at most, and only with a complete patient re-evaluation before prescribing for longer periods of time.2

-Halcion (triazolam) was banned in some European countries in the early 90s due to concerns about amnesia, depression, and other harmful and even fatal side effects.3 Halcion is still available in the US today, although it has fallen from its position in 1991 when the Washington Post referred to Halcion as the most prescribed sleeping pill in the world.8 It is most often prescribed to treat or manage insomnia, jet lag, and preoperative sedation.
+Halcion (triazolam) was banned in some European countries in the early 90s due to concerns about amnesia, depression, and other harmful and even fatal side effects.3 Halcion is still available in the US today, although it has been banned in other places in the world.8 It is most often prescribed to treat or manage insomnia, jet lag, and preoperative sedation.
 Like Kale’s study, the FDA also found when used for insomnia, Halcion does shorten the time to fall asleep, and that these effects diminish over 2 weeks.
 As previously stated, Halcion is recommended for 7-10 days only.
 The use of benzodiazepines generally has begun to decline in pre-surgical use for healthy adults due to risks such as fatal respiratory collapse, and motor control impairment after surgery.2

 There are special concerns for the elderly as benzodiazepines can affect this age group with more significant sedation and cognitive impairment than other age groups.2 Our beautiful facility is staffed with an impressive array of medical and clinical staff and provides a welcoming, comfortable and caring atmosphere for all of our clients.